boom100100/local_and_website_pdf_merger/README.md

 ```

 ## Learnings
-- Yoshi is born wearing a saddle.
-(It's probably not a shell, as Yoshi is a dinosaur/dragon.)
+- Yoshi is born wearing boots and a saddle.
+(It's probably not a shell, as Yoshi is a dinosaur/dragon, not a koopa.)
 - Female dinosaurs lay eggs.
 As for Yoshi and Birdo's gender... have they ever been asked about that identity?
 There are so many opinions.
 - Is Mario punching Yoshi on the back of the head, or... ?
 Oh, he's *pointing*.
 And Yoshi can see that somehow.